scholarship-dev/ScholarBoard/README.md

 ## Overview
 Schlarboard is an online tool that matches students with scholarships around the web based on their profile.
+The live product can be found <a href="https://scholar-board.herokuapp.com/">here</a>

 ## The Dev Team